-The coordinated program in dietetics at Buffalo State has been an accredited dietetic program since 1973.
+The dietitian education program (DEP) at Buffalo State has been an accredited dietetic program since 1973.
 It is the only coordinated program in the SUNY system.
-The program will be changing its name to Dietitian Education Program (DEP) once the name is approved by the SUNY Board of Trustees.

 The program is dedicated to providing quality education that prepares the student for competent practice and current and future roles in the dietetic profession.

 The program is committed to facilitating the intellectual, personal and professional growth and lifelong learning of students.

 The program is committed to developing critical thinking, problem solving and leadership skills to prepare students for the challenges of an evolving diverse community and work place.

 The program is committed to providing for the integration of theory with the application of learning through a sequence of supervised practice experiences that encourages student self-evaluation and self-direction.

 Note: Target Measures are being reviewed and may be modified.

 The program outcome data is reported in the annual report, self-study, and program assessment report (PAR) that are submitted to ACEND for continuing accreditation and reaccreditation of the program.
 The annual report is submitted every fall.
 The submission of a self-study followed by a site team visit occurs every ten years, and a PAR is submitted five years after the submission of the self-study leading to accreditation of the program.
 The program outcome data may be obtained from the DEP director and the chairperson of the department.

 Selection criteria are not listed in order of importance, but rather in order of completion.